Well Pump Repair in Jesup, GA

 All quotes are based on diagnosis at your property.
 Above-ground repairs cost significantly less than full pump replacements.

-• Pressure switch replacement$150–$350
+• Pressure switch replacement$150 to $350

-• Capacitor / control box repair$200–$500
+• Capacitor / control box repair$200 to $500

-• Submersible pump replacement$800–$2,200
+• Submersible pump replacement$800 to $2,200

-• Drop pipe & wire replacement$400–$900
+• Drop pipe & wire replacement$400 to $900

 Request a Free Diagnosis

-Pump Repair — Frequently Asked Questions
+Well Pump Repair — Frequently Asked Questions

 Low or no pressure from a well can indicate a failed submersible pump motor, a burned start capacitor, a waterlogged pressure tank, a failing pressure switch, or a broken drop pipe leaking water back into the well.
 A waterlogged pressure tank is the most common cause of pressure fluctuation and short cycling.
 Complete loss of water typically points to pump motor failure or a tripped breaker.
 Diagnosis requires checking pressure switch contacts, tank pre-charge, and pump electrical draw before pulling the pump.

-How long do submersible well pumps last?
+How long does a well pump last?

 A properly sized submersible pump in a Wayne County well typically lasts 10 to 15 years.
 Lifespan depends on pump sizing relative to well yield, water quality (high iron or sediment content accelerates wear), and whether the pressure tank is correctly sized.
 An undersized pressure tank causes the pump to short-cycle — starting and stopping dozens of times per hour — which burns out motors prematurely.